The Cellular Potts Model on Disordered Lattices: Introduction

-We will take a different route toward removing/reducing lattice artifacts.
+Here, we will take a different route toward removing/reducing lattice artifacts.
 We employ an irregular and on-average homogeneous lattice to support our CPM, which derives from a separate simulation of a fluid-like state \textit{via} Voronoi tessellation.
 Using this supporting lattice, we study how the absence of long-range order in the lattice affects the transition between (disordered) fluid-like and solid-like states that can occur in model epithelia.
-Such changes of state are experimentally reported to include \textit{jamming}, \textit{rigidity}, and \textit{glass transitions}~\cite{Oswald2017, nnetu2012, schotz2013, bocanegra-moreno2023, Park2015, Hannezo2022, Garcia2015, LawsonKeister2021, angelini2011}, and reproduced in a variety of vertex- and Voronoi-based computational studies~\cite{Bi2015, Bi2016, bi2014, Thomas2023, pandey2023}.
+Such changes of state are experimentally reported to include\footnote{ It should be mentioned that, in the context of condensed matter, the \textit{glass} and \textit{jamming} transition are different and have distinct underlying physics.
+However, here, we chose to include all the nomenclature that is used in the literature of tissue mechanics without judging the accuracy of the specific use.} \textit{jamming}, \textit{rigidity}, and \textit{glass transitions}~\cite{Oswald2017, nnetu2012, schotz2013, bocanegra-moreno2023, Park2015, Hannezo2022, Garcia2015, LawsonKeister2021, angelini2011}, and reproduced in a variety of vertex- and Voronoi-based computational studies~\cite{Bi2015, Bi2016, bi2014, Thomas2023, pandey2023}, which also include polydisperse systems\cite{sussman2018}.
+Here, we should mention that in Voronoi-based models, although dynamical transitions are observed\cite{Bi2016}, they are known to be absent in the athermal version of the model\cite{sussman_no_2018}.
 These transitions have attracted attention as key players in the development of the aforementioned tissue-related diseases.
 The change from fluid-like to solid-like is commonly referred to as a \textit{phase transition} in the literature~\cite{lenne2022, petridou2021, Oswald2017, Park2015, LawsonKeister2021} and we adopt the nomenclature.
 Note, however, that biological tissues are intrinsically out of equilibrium.